endernewton/tf-faster-rcnn/README.md

 **Note**: Several minor modifications are made when reimplementing the framework, which give potential improvements.
 For details about the modifications and ablative analysis, please refer to the technical report [An Implementation of Faster RCNN with Study for Region Sampling](https://arxiv.org/pdf/1702.02138.pdf).
 If you are seeking to reproduce the results in the original paper, please use the [official code](https://github.com/ShaoqingRen/faster_rcnn) or maybe the [semi-official code](https://github.com/rbgirshick/py-faster-rcnn).
 For details about the faster RCNN architecture please refer to the paper [Faster R-CNN: Towards Real-Time Object Detection with Region Proposal Networks](http://arxiv.org/pdf/1506.01497.pdf).

 ### Detection Performance
-We only tested it on plain VGG16 and Resnet101 (thank you @philokey!) architecture so far.
+We only tested it on plain VGG16 and Resnet101 (experimental, thank you @philokey!) architecture so far.
 As the baseline, we report numbers using a single model on a single convolution layer, so no multi-scale, no multi-stage bounding box regression, no skip-connection, no extra input is used.
 The only data augmentation technique is left-right flipping during training following the original Faster RCNN.

 With VGG16 (``conv5_3``):
   - Train on VOC 2007 trainval and test on VOC 2007 test, **71.2**.
   - Train on COCO 2014 [trainval-minival](https://github.com/rbgirshick/py-faster-rcnn/tree/master/models) and test on [minival](https://github.com/rbgirshick/py-faster-rcnn/tree/master/models) (longer), **29.5**.

-With Resnet101 (last ``conv4`` layer):
+With Resnet101 (experimental, last ``conv4`` layer):
   - Train on VOC 2007 trainval and test on VOC 2007 test, **74.1**.
   - Train on VOC 2007 trainval + VOC 2012 trainval and test on VOC 2007 test, **77.8**.